OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/13-Test_for_Path_Confusion.md

 For example, there is a path in the application that is a dashboard and shows the amount of the user's account balance (money, game credits, etc).

-In black-box testing of this topic, the tester must replace all existing paths with non-existent ones, and then examine the behavior and status code of the evaluated application.
-Example: There is a path in the application that is a dashboard and shows the amount of the user's balance if the path mentioned in this way is ```https://example.com/user/dashboard```, the tester should test the different modes that the developer may have considered for this path, for Web Cache Deception vulnerability if the tester of this path ```https:// example.com/user/dashboard/non.js``` Dashboard information is visible, and the target uses CDN, the Web Cache Deception attack is applicable.
+Assume the path is `https://example.com/user/dashboard`, the tester should test the different modes that the developer may have considered for this path.
+For Web Cache Deception vulnerabilities the analyst should consider a path such as `https:// example.com/user/dashboard/non.js` if dashboard information is visible, and the target uses a CDN (or other web cache), then Web Cache Deception attacks are likely applicable.

 ### White-Box Testing